bw0rth/pync/docs/source/usage/client-server.rst

-To illustrate a very basic client/server model, you can connect two **pync** instances together and send messages back and forth.
+To illustrate a very basic client/server model, you can connect two **pync** instances together to send messages back and forth.

 On one console, create a server to listen on a specific port: